ey92/notes/4744/4744notes.md

 a man was seen with a telescope a man with a telescope was seen
 ```
-many sentences can be sytactically ambiguous
+many sentences can be syntactically ambiguous

 #### Grammar for tree language:
 - CFGs